jayy-zou/FDTD/README.md

 # Nonlinear FDTD from Scratch

 This project provides a one-dimensional nonlinear Finite-Difference Time-Domain (FDTD) method developed from scratch as a proof of concept.
-It serves to illustrate the basic principles and key outcomes associated with FDTD, focusing on topics like electric and absorbing boundary conditions, linear and Chi 2 dielectric responses.
+It serves to illustrate the basic principles and key outcomes associated with FDTD, focusing on topics like electric and absorbing boundary conditions, linear and second-order dielectric responses.
 The notebook is designed to offer users a preliminary understanding of FDTD techniques, enabling them to grasp essential concepts and observe phenomena such as second harmonic generation.
 While not built for efficiency and robustness, this implementation aims to give a natural starting point for those new to the field, aiming to facilitate a deeper exploration of wave phenomena in nonlinear optical media.

 ## Getting Started